 - The second option is to create a printing profile that will password-protect any PDF files that are created with that profile this way, everytime you'll want a PDF protected you just need to select that profile and no other changes will be required.

 Password-protect a PDF file with novaPDF Pro using the default settings:

 To password protect a PDF file by modifying the default settings:

-Open the document that you want to convert to PDF and password protect.
-Go to File->Print and in the Printers section select novaPDF before clicking OK.
+- Open the document that you want to convert to a password protected PDF.
+Go to File->Print, select novaPDF and click on OK.

-In the Save PDF file window that shows up check the option to Protect PDF document.
+- In the Save PDF file window that shows up, check the Protect PDF document option.

 The PDF will be opened in the default viewer and for opening it will require the set password.
 If you want more advanced password protecting features, you'll need to define a printing profile via the Profile Manager.

 These are the steps for creating a printing profile that will send the PDF via e-mail for each current and subsequent printing jobs that use this profile: